Why use a hooded wetsuit?

 Hooded wetsuits are a winter essential for any surfer that wants to maximize time spent in the water all winter long.
-The times of having to take a winter break because the water is too cold to surf are no more.
-Modern hooded wetsuits will handle cold water no problem, but make sure you get a high-end wetsuit that is flexible, warm has the perfect fit and size to eliminate any trapped air or water pockets inside your wetsuit.
+The times of having to take a winter break because the water is too cold to surf are a thing of the past.
+Modern hooded wetsuits will handle cold water without a problem.
+But make sure you get a high-end wetsuit that is flexible and warm and has the perfect fit and size to eliminate any trapped air or water pockets inside your wetsuit.

 A warm head is a warm body

-You lose most heat through your head, so keeping your head warms is the most effective way to maintain body heat and defeat hyperthermia.
-So wearing a neoprene hood is the best way to stay warm for longer.
+You lose a lot of heat through your head, so keeping your head warm is an effective way to maintain body heat and prevent hyperthermia.
+So wearing a neoprene hood is a great way to stay warm longer.
 There are wetsuits available with a built-in hood, or you can buy a separate hood to wear with any wetsuit.
-However, a fixed hood seals off much better so it is worth it to spend the money on a dedicated winter wetsuit with built-in hood, so you will never be cold in winter, even on those subzero days in the middle of winter.
+However, a fixed hood seals off much better, so it is worth it to spend the money on a dedicated winter wetsuit with a built-in hood.
+This way you will never be cold in winter, even on those subzero days.

 Hooded wetsuit thickness

-6/4 mm and thicker hooded wetsuit, use in water temperatures below 2~8°C
+- 6/4 mm and thicker hooded wetsuit: water temperatures below 2~8°C

-A 4/3 mm hooded wetsuit can be worn from September until December and during spring in most of western Europe and the UK.
+A 4/3 mm hooded wetsuit can be worn from September until December and during spring in most of western Europe.
 While a 5/4 mm wetsuit with a built-in hood would be the best option for most surfers in western Europe from October until April.
 A 6 mm or thicker hooded wetsuits could be considered in the middle of winter in northern European countries such as Norway or Denmark.

-Single lined neoprene, such as smoothskin or mesh are the more rubbery looking neoprene types.
-It works especially well in extremely cold or windy conditions when used on chest and back panels.
+Single lined neoprene, such as smoothskin or mesh, are the more rubbery looking neoprene types.
+They work especially well in extremely cold or windy conditions when used on chest and back panels.
 These panels are smooth and water repellant.
 Therefore, water runs down immediately and doesn’t get absorbed by the lining.
-This eliminates the windchill factor and prevents your chest and back to cool down.
-Chest and back panels often have a plush insulated inside layer to help keep you even warmer.
+This eliminates windchill and prevents your chest and back from cooling down.
+Chest and back panels often have a plush insulated inside layer to keep you even warmer.
 Single lined neoprene is made by heat sealing the surface of the neoprene foam to make it smooth and waterproof.
-The only disadvantage of single lined neoprene is that it can be damaged easier than double lined neoprene.
+The only disadvantage of single lined neoprene is that it damages easier than double lined neoprene.
 Therefore always take care when putting on and taking off your wetsuit.
 Make sure that you prevent your fingernails from touching the single lined panels.

 Double lined neoprene

-Most other panels other than chest and back are made by double lined neoprene.
+Most other panels other than chest and back are made with double lined neoprene.
 This neoprene type has knitted nylon or polyester jersey laminated onto the surface of the neoprene inside and outside panels.
 Double lined neoprene holds water in the lining.
 Therefore, it is prone to cooling down faster, especially when the wind chill factor is high.
 Double lined neoprene, however, is often more durable and slightly more flexible than single lined neoprene.
 This makes it most suitable to be used on panels that need more flexibility.
-Panels that benefit from double lined neoprene, are panels that get more abuse, such as arms, legs, shoulders, knees, etc. Single lined chest and back panels are essential in a winter wetsuit for extra warmth, insulation, and reduced windchill.
+Panels that benefit from double lined neoprene, are panels that get more abuse, such as arms, legs, shoulders and knees.
+Single lined chest and back panels are essential in a winter wetsuit for extra warmth, insulation, and reduced windchill.